django-es/django-elasticsearch-dsl/README.rst

     class CarDocument(DocType):
         class Meta:
-            model = Car # The model associate with this DocType fields = [
+            model = Car # The model associate with this DocType

+            # The fields of the model you want to be indexed in Elasticsearch
+            fields = [
                 'name',
                 'color',
                 'description',
                 'type',
-            ] # the fields of the model you want to be indexed in Elasticsearch
+            ]

-            # ignore_signals = True # To ignore auto updating of Elasticsearch when a model is save or delete
+            # To ignore auto updating of Elasticsearch when a model is save
+            # or delete
+            # ignore_signals = True

 To create and populate the Elasticsearch index and mapping use the search_index command::